beginner-corp/learn.begin.com/src/md/basic/state/oauth.md

 - Then use the code to retrieve the user account from the GitHub API

-- Finally we return the account if present or show the un-authenticated page.
+- Finally we return the account if present.

 ```javascript
 const arc = require('@architect/functions')